 LASEK is generally best suited for patients who have a very steep or thin cornea.
 The unique LASEK procedure will reduce the amount of risk associated with the thin flaps in LASIK by creating a thicker flap.
 Indeed, the flap in LASEK is generally around three times thicker than the flap creation during LASIK.
 This is also why LASIK treatments heal faster than their counterparts.

-The important thing to remember is that both LASIK and LASEK can help with refractive errors in your vision, including astigmatism, nearsightedness, farsightedness, reading problems and more.
+The important thing to remember is that both LASIK and LASEK can help with refractive errors in your vision.
+Like including astigmatism, nearsightedness, farsightedness, reading problems and more.
 The two solutions both have very similar success rates.
-However, certain surgeons will prefer to recommend one option over the other- particularly if your eyes have specific characteristics that will affect the outcome of the procedure.
+Certain surgeons will prefer to recommend one option over the other.
+Particularly if your eyes have specific characteristics that will affect the outcome of the procedure.

 What to Expect Before and After LASIK Surgery

 Knowing what to expect before and after each surgery can help you to make your decision.
-In the lead up to LASIK surgery, you will be required to follow specific preoperative instructionsdelivered by your eye doctor.
-For instance, if you wear contact lenses, you will be asked not to use them before your initial consultation.
-Contact lenses can alter the shape of your cornea, and you’ll need time for the cornea to return to its original shape before you proceed with your surgery.
+In the lead up to LASIK surgery.
+You will be required to follow specific preoperative instructions by your eye doctor.
+If you wear contact lenses, you will be asked not to use them before your initial consultation.
+Contact lenses can alter the shape of your cornea.
+And you’ll need time for the cornea to return to its original shape before you proceed with your surgery.

 When your LASIK surgery is complete, the chances are that you’ll feel an itching or burning sensation in your eye.
-Your doctor will be able to reduce any discomfort with over-the-counter medication, and he or she may also prescribe some eye drops to help keep your eyes clean during the healing process.
+Your doctor will be able to reduce any discomfort with over-the-counter medication.
+And they may also prescribe some eye drops to help keep your eyes clean during the healing process.
 Do not touch or rub your eyes as they’re healing.

 What to Expect Before and After LASEK Surgery